Did you run out of ideas and inspiration, and now you don’t know what to photograph?

 9. Water Drops

-To successfully freeze the drop as it levitates above the plate, use fast shutter speeds, 1/500th of a second and faster.
+To successfully freeze the drop as it levitates above the plate, use fast shutter speeds, such as 1/500th of a second and faster.

 10. Photograph Emotions